mimeindustries/mime.co.uk/_posts/2015-11-23-hacking-the-mearm-brains-board.md

 Download [Google Chrome](https://www.google.com/chrome/) (if you don't already have it)

 Head over to [Codebender.cc
-](https://codebender.cc/?referrer=MeArm) Create an account and follow the on screen prompts.&nbsp;
+](https://codebender.cc/?referrer=MeArm) Create an account and follow the on screen prompts.
-Your Pro Micro is now ready to program!&nbsp;
+Your Pro Micro is now ready to program!

 Pros - Faster!
 Cons - support not as comprehensive as with Arduino IDE